TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 like libraries, executables, etc.  Without this basic understanding of CMake, one will have trouble resolving problems when they occur.

-.. jfrye: Below paragraph is redundant with table of contents above?

 The remainder of this documented is structured as follows.
 First, there is some additional `Background`_ material provided.
 Then, a detailed specification of `TriBITS Project Structure`_ is given which lists and defines